Mail Code: 94305-2160

 HUMBIO 3Y.
 Practicum in Child Development.
 1 Unit.

-Practicum experience at Bing Nursery School for 1 1/4 hours of observation per week, class meeting every other week for 1 hour.
-Pre- or corequisite: 3B.
+Practicum experience at Bing Nursery School for 1-1/4 hours of observation per week, class meeting every other week for 1 hour for a total of 5 meetings.
+Pre- or corequisite: HUMBIO 3B.

 HUMBIO 4A.
 The Human Organism.
 5 Units.